CST BLOG

 Table of Contents

-In hypothesis-driven research, you’ll begin with an idea about particular biological activity, function, or mechanism in your experimental model.
-This hypothesis might emerge from the results of a previous experiment in your lab, from reading the literature, and/or from discussions with collaborators.
-Refinement of your hypothesis and experimental design, which includes target and antibody selection, often will go hand-in-hand.
-Nevertheless, the better you understand the biology of your target protein before you begin your antibody search, the more informed your antibody selection can be.
+In hypothesis-driven research, you’ll start with an idea about a particular biological function, activity, or mechanism in your experimental model.
+This hypothesis may come from the results of a previous experiment, a literature review, or from discussions with collaborators.
+Refining your hypothesis and experimental design, including target and antibody selection, often go hand-in-hand.
+The better you understand your target protein's biology, the more informed your antibody selection will be.

 U5-F1

 Figure 1.
-Experimental design and protocol optimization choices may be influenced by the characteristics of the target protein.
+The characteristics of the target protein may influence experimental design and protocol optimization decisions.
 Depending on the target, model system, application, and experimental aim, some of the target characteristics shown here may merit more consideration than others.

 Using Search Engines to Find Antibodies

-Your experimental design, then, might include primary antibodies for these three proteins, so you would search for “RIP1 antibody, “RIP3 antibody”, or “MLKL antibody”.
-You might also include one or more modifying terms like “mouse,” “monoclonal,” or “phospho.”
-The results of each antibody search will include results for product pages from various manufacturers' respective websites.
-Sometimes, search engines will return antibodies that meet some, but not all, of your requirements, so you will want to take a closer look at each product page to see if any include immunofluorescence data, and exactly what validation experiments were performed.
 Based on this information, you’ll start to narrow down your list.
-You can also consider using the “filtering” function in the antibody search page on cellsignal.com or on a reagent-focused search site such as Citeab or Biocompare to narrow your search.
+You can also consider using the “filtering” function in the antibody search page on cellsignal.com or on a reagent-focused search site such as CiteAb or Biocompare to narrow your search.
 But either way, your next step is to collect more information.

 Application

-The antibody host species is also an important consideration in relation to the species that the sample material came from.
-In immunohistochemistry, mouse-on-mouse cross-reactivity may arise when anti-mouse secondary antibodies bind to endogenous mouse immunoglobulins in the tissue sample, resulting in unwanted background signal.
+The antibody host species is also important in relation to the species that your sample material came from.
+In immunohistochemistry, mouse-on-mouse cross-reactivity can arise when anti-mouse secondary antibodies bind to endogenous mouse immunoglobulins in the sample, resulting in unwanted background signal.
 This can limit the utility of mouse-derived antibodies when working with certain mouse tissue samples.
 Similar background staining can also occur if secondary antibodies bind nonspecifically in the sample, making it vital that you choose well-validated secondaries and include relevant controls to avoid generating misleading results.

-U5-F3Figure 3.
-Immunohistochemical analysis of mouse lung tissue, performed with a mouse host antibody to α-Smooth Muscle Actin and anti-mouse secondary detection reagent (upper left), or mock stained with anti-mouse secondary detection reagent alone (upper right).
+Avoiding cross reactivity in immunohistochemistry assays using secondary antibodies from different host speciesFigure 3.
+Immunohistochemical analysis of mouse lung tissue, performed with a mouse host antibody to α-Smooth Muscle Actin and anti-mouse secondary detection reagent (upper left), or mock-stained with anti-mouse secondary detection reagent alone (upper right).
 The latter indicates the presence of mouse-on-mouse background staining.
 By switching to a rabbit host antibody for the same target and anti-rabbit secondary detection reagent (lower left), mouse-on-mouse background is removed.

 Antibody Production Considerations